zal-lex/hangman/README.md

+*NOTE: this project taught me to use classes and their methods*

 # Rules of the game

 It is very simple - you have to guess the hidden word.
 You can enter only one letter per turn.